bobfang1992/personal-blog/content/blog/go-async/index.md

 description: It is idiomatic to use channels in Go, so why do we need async/await?
 ---

+> TL; DR: Why I think async/await might have a place in Golang, and we don't even need a new syntax.

 # A mistake

 Let me start this blog by observing one common mistake I found among people who are new to Golang, say if we have an API that sets some data from a data store: